oci-operations-team/opco-provisioning/README.md

 # Multitenant environment provisioning on Oracle Cloud Infrastructure (OCI)

 This terraform module provides a terraform automation for provisioning a multitenant environment on Oracle Cloud Infrastructure.

+It expects to be provisioned on top of a foundation infrastructure layer which might be deployed either manually or by using existing automations like the [OCI Enterprise Landing Zone](ttps://github.com/oracle-quickstart/oci-enterprise-scale-baseline-landing-zone).

-It supports a highly configurable input set of parameters for provisioning the tenants topology for IAM Compartments, Networking and native Monitoring by leveraging OCI events.
+It supports a highly configurable input set of parameters for provisioning the tenants topology for IAM Compartments, Networking, Instance Pools(Compute), Load Balancers and native OCI Monitoring.

-The input parameters, by using `*.auto.tfvars`, support almost any compartments and networking topology configuration without the need for the user to touch the `*.tf` files.
+The input parameters, by using `*.auto.tfvars`, support almost any compartments, networking, compute and load balancer topology configuration without the need for the user to touch the `*.tf` files.

 ## Provisioned layers